reid41/shell-pilot/README.md

   <img src="https://github.com/reid41/shell-pilot/assets/25558653/7d99c212-4b5c-456d-907d-20df16112cd5" alt="shell-pilot">
 </p>

-A simple, lightweight shell script to interact with `OpenAI` or `Ollama` or `Mistral AI` or `LocalAI` from the terminal, and enhancing intelligent system management without any dependencies(pure shell).
+A simple, lightweight shell script to interact with `OpenAI` or `Ollama` or `Mistral AI` or `LocalAI` or `ZhipuAI` from the terminal, and enhancing intelligent system management without any dependencies(pure shell).
 </div>

 ## Features